-Dream Foundation, the only national dream-granting organization for terminally-ill adults, fulfills final Dreams that provide inspiration, comfort and closure at the end of life.
-With the support of a nationwide network of volunteers, hospices, health care organizations, and committed donors, Dream Foundation has given life to nearly 25,000 final Dreams over the past two decades, and has never turned down a qualified request.
+Dream Foundation, the only national dream-granting organization for terminally-ill adults, fulfills final Dreams that provide inspiration comfort and closure at the end of life.
+With the support of a nationwide network of volunteers, hospices, health care organizations and committed donors, Dream Foundation has given life to more than 25,000 final Dreams over the past two decades, and has never turned down a qualified applicant.

 What is a Dream?

 Dreams can be as simple as paying a heating bill to relieve financial stress; small, such as a dinner out with family or a computer; more elaborate like a vacation at Orlando theme parks or a trip to the Grand Canyon; or something that improves quality of life such as a lift chair, scooter or TV.

 Do I need to be a hospice patient to receive a Dream?

 - Be diagnosed with a life-limiting illness